aremeis/dominix/README.md

 Decorators
 ----------

-`Dominate` is great for creating reusable widgets for parts of your page.
+`Dominix` is great for creating reusable widgets for parts of your page.
 Consider this example:

 ```python
 def greeting(name):